HABS-BRAIN/ai-driller/articles/filtering.md

    It captures local variations in the signal, being sensitive to changes but not to constant trends.

-### What do we do with these proper wavelets ?
+### What do we do with these proper wavelets?

- The idea is to find the best fitting wavelet for each time point t.
+ The idea is to find the best-fitting wavelet for each time point t.
 To do so, we compute the dot product of the signal and of the wavelet associated to a certain time interval.
 The interpretation of this dot product result is in the following table

 ![Wavelet Transform Example](articles/images/image_wt.png)